+ACQUISITION OF ADDITIONAL AFFORDABLE UNITS

+Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-Acquisition of Additional Affordable Units Metric Baseline Benchmark Outcome Benchmark Achieved?
-HC #1: Additional Units of Housing Made Available 0 200 656 Yes

-Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
+HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
+0 200 656 Yes

 HC #2: Units of Housing Preserved Number of new housing units preserved for households at or below 80% AMI as a result of the activity (increase).
-131 131 1,606 Yes
+131 131 1606 Yes

+HARDSHIP REQUESTS

+N/A

+EXPLANATION OF CHALLENGES

+The activity remains effective with no identified challenges.

+Revision of Benchmarks

+No revisions were made to benchmarks.

+REVISION OF DATA COLLECTION METHODOLOGY

+No changes were made to the data collection methodology

 2011-6.
-Modify EIV Income Report Review Schedule
+MODIFY EIV INCOME REPORT REVIEW SCHEDULE

+Plan Year Identified

+Fiscal Year 2011

+IMPLEMENTATION DATE

+August 1, 2010

+PLAN YEAR AMENDED

+N/A